Board of Directors

 BOB BLUM Director

-Bob resides in Borrego Springs and Portland, Oregon, with his wife Carol.
-He holds a B.A. from the University of Northern Colorado and a D.Ed. from Texas A&M University.
-He is a founding Director and President of both the Borrego Village Foundation and the Borrego Springs Educational Foundation and serves as a Director of the Borrego Village Association.
-Prior to retiring in 2009, Bob enjoyed a 40-year career in education– teaching, school administration, and educational research and development.
-As Deputy Executive Officer at Education Northwest, a large non-profit corporation, he led an initiative to update corporation documents including Articles of Incorporation, bylaws, policies, and procedures.
+Bob resides in Borrego Springs and Portland, Oregon, with his wife, Carol.
+He holds a bachelor’s degree from the University of Northern Colorado and a doctorate in education from Texas A&M University.
+He is a founding director and president of both the Borrego Village Foundation and the Borrego Springs Educational Foundation and serves as a director of the Borrego Village Association.
+Prior to retiring in 2009, Bob enjoyed a 40-year career in education – teaching, school administration, and educational research and development.
+As deputy executive officer at Education Northwest, a large nonprofit corporation, he led an initiative to update corporation documents including articles of incorporation, bylaws, policies, and procedures.
 Committed to the arts as a way to enrich lives, Bob brings invaluable executive, leadership, and administrative skills to the BAI.

 DIANE JOHNSON Director

 Diane has lived in Borrego Springs for more than a decade.
-She grew up in the Northeast and earned a B.A. from Brown University, and a Library Science master’s degree from Simmons University in Boston.
+She grew up in the Northeast and earned a bachelor’s degree from Brown University and a library science master’s degree from Simmons University in Boston.
 Prior to retirement, Diane held positions at a number of public and private institutions focusing on the use of online systems to access information, especially in the area of medical research.
-As a BAI volunteer, she has led a development drive, organized events to bring Borrego’s Hispanic and Anglo communities into closer touch, and coordinated housing and hospitality for several Plein Air Invitationals.
-Diane also serves or has served on the Boards of the Anza-Borrego Foundation, the Borrego Village Foundation, and the Borrego Springs Rotary Foundation and was a co-founder of the Literacy Center in Ocotillo Wells.
-A committed community booster, volunteer, and savvy art collector, Diane brings expertise in fostering connections between people and resources to the BAI Board.
+As a BAI volunteer, she has led a development drive, organized events to bring Borrego’s Hispanic and Anglo communities into closer touch and coordinated housing and hospitality for several Plein Air Invitationals.
+Diane also serves or has served on the boards of the Anza-Borrego Foundation, the Borrego Village Foundation, and the Borrego Springs Rotary Foundation and was a co-founder of the Literacy Center in Ocotillo Wells.
+A committed community booster, volunteer, and savvy art collector, Diane brings expertise in fostering connections between people and resources to the BAI board.

 BEN NOURSE Director